lmfit/uncertainties/doc/user_guide.rst

 True

-Note that combining this comparison and the above discussion of `==` and `!=` can lead to a result that maybe somewhat surprising:
+Note that combining this comparison and the above discussion of `==` and `!=` can lead to a somewhat surprising result:

 >>> a = ufloat(25, 10)